Rouast-Labs/vitallens-python/README.md

 | fdet_fs                 | Frequency [Hz] at which faces should be scanned - otherwise linearly interpolated. | `1.0`              |
 | export_to_json          | If `True`, write results to a json file.                                           | `True`             |
 | export_dir              | The directory to which json files are written.                                     | `.`                |

+### Methods

+You can choose from several rPPG methods:

+- `Method.VITALLENS`: The recommended method.
+Uses the VitalLens API and automatically selects the best model for your API key (e.g., VitalLens 2.0 with HRV support).
+- `Method.VITALLENS_2_0`: Forces the use of the VitalLens 2.0 model.
+- `Method.VITALLENS_1_0`: Forces the use of the VitalLens 1.0 model.
+- `Method.POS`, `Method.CHROM`, `Method.G`: Classic rPPG algorithms that run locally and do not require an API key.

+### Estimating vitals

 Once instantiated, `vitallens.VitalLens` can be called to estimate vitals.
 In `Mode.BATCH` calls are assumed to be working on independent videos, whereas in `Mode.BURST` we expect the subsequent calls to pass the next frames of the same video (stream) as `np.ndarray`.